Indian Summer?

 Download

-**Disclaimer**: Important Information Regarding Whisky as an Investment Please read the following carefully before making any purchase.
+**Disclaimer**: Important information.
+Please read carefully before making any purchase.
 This communication is for informational purposes only and does not constitute financial or investment advice.
-Whisky 1901 Limited is not a regulated financial institution, and any references to “investment,” “broker,” or “advice” are intended solely for descriptive purposes of our services and should not be interpreted as financial advice.
+Whisky 1901 Ltd is not a regulated financial institution and is not authorised by the Financial Conduct Authority (FCA).
+Any references to “investment,” “broker,” “adviser,” or similar terminology are used descriptively only and should not be interpreted as regulated financial services.

-2. Whisky as a Tangible Asset: Whisky is sold as a physical, tangible asset, not a financial product or investment.
-It does not fall under FCA regulation, and purchasing whisky carries risks that differ from regulated investments like stocks or bonds.
-Any purchase decision should be made independently and based on personal research and judgment.
+Whisky is sold as a physical, tangible asset and not as a financial product.
+Purchasing whisky carries risks that differ from regulated investments such as stocks or bonds, and customers should make purchase decisions independently and based on their own research.

 Download our